-Walter Wallace Jr.’s family calls for justice as Philadelphia shooting reignites tensions between police, residents
+Walter Wallace Jr.’s family calls for justice but does not demand murder charges in shooting by Philadelphia police

 He declined to say whether either officer should face any criminal charges, leaving that decision to the office of District Attorney Larry Krasner, who has pledged to consider the case carefully.
 Police did not respond to requests for comment about Johnson’s remarks.

 After the protests gave way to looting and unrest Monday and Tuesday nights, the city imposed a curfew Wednesday, which was considerably calmer.
-The city said Thursday there had been more than 200 arrests and more than 50 officers injured since the unrest began this week.
+The city said Thursday that there had been more than 200 arrests and more than 50 officers injured since the unrest began this week.
 Officials encouraged people to stay home Thursday night but did not impose another curfew.

-Wallace’s shooting echoed a circumstance seen this year in other cities — including Minneapolis, Louisville, Atlanta and Kenosha, Wis., — where long-standing tensions between police departments and their communities burst to the fore after a violent encounter.
+Wallace’s shooting echoed a circumstance seen this year in other cities — including Minneapolis, Louisville, Atlanta and Kenosha, Wis. — where long-standing tensions between police departments and their communities burst to the fore after a violent encounter.

 “There is a lot of animosity — and I think rightly so — when it comes to local law enforcement,” said the Rev. Mark Tyler of Mother Bethel AME Church.
 “No matter what, regardless what the policy is, the interaction between African American men and law enforcement tends to be hostile.”